hackid/hackid.github.io/about.md

 ## About Hack ID
 In late-ish 2016, I started thinking about my own instructional design education and how it's mostly been the function of reading whatever resources I could get my hands on (okay: I got to go to one ID certificate class from ATD [really good!] but I *still* haven't been to a conference).
 Those resources have been invaluable to my growth as a designer and to my career progression.

-Inspired by HackDesign.org, Free Code Camp, and Designers for Learning (all listed on this site), I stared thinking about what a free education specifically for instructional designers might look like.
+Inspired by HackDesign.org, Free Code Camp, and Designers for Learning (all listed on this site), I started thinking about what a free education specifically for instructional designers might look like.
 I thought about the more passive email course route, about a possible curriculum of interactive challenges with portfolio reviews.
 I thought about a network of in-person meetups.
-I thought about a series (or one massive) instructional design open-source projects that would let newbie IDs get experience.
+I thought about a series of (or one massive) instructional design open-source projects that would let newbie IDs get experience.
 And I still think any one of those would be a super-awesome idea... but I can't pull those off alone.
 Those would take a village of IDs collaborating to bring them to life.

 So, in the spirit of starting small, I figured a great first step would be a site that let other newbie IDs discover the free resources that have brought myself and others this far.
 That's what Hack ID is for.

 ## Terms

-I want to make sure this site stays around, so I want to be super careful and super specific that I don't allow or promote piracy.
+I want to make sure this site stays around, so I want to be super careful and super specific about the fact that I don't allow or promote piracy.
 All of these educational resources are free.
-I don't store user data and the links of the resources are redirected to the sites of the authors or hosts.
-If any content of this site violates copyright, contact me to request the content's deletion.
+I don't store user data and the links of the resources are redirected to the sites of the authors or content hosts.
+If any content of this site violates copyright, [contact me](mailto:kristin@knanthony.com?subject=Hack%20ID%20Resources) to request the content's deletion.

 ## Curator